The goal of the Brownfields Grant Program is to support community redevelopment in the state of Wisconsin.

 Community and Economic Opportunity: Community Development

 Under the program outlined in Wis.
-Stat. §238.13, the Wisconsin Economic Development Corporation (WEDC) will grant funds to local governments, businesses, nonprofits and individuals for redeveloping commercial and industrial sites that have been adversely impacted by environmental contamination documented in Phase I and II Environmental Reports.
+Stat. §238.13, the Wisconsin Economic Development Corporation (WEDC) will grant funds to local governments, businesses, nonprofits and individuals for redeveloping commercial and industrial sites that have been adversely impacted by environmental contamination.

 Phase I and Phase II Environmental Reports must be completed no greater than five years prior to the application submittal date, unless:

-- Subsequent environmental reports and site ownership history provide sufficient information to demonstrate current environmental conditions are satisfactory to the DNR or
+- Subsequent environmental reports and site ownership history provide sufficient information to demonstrate current environmental conditions; or

-- No activities likely occurred on the site since the Phase 1 and Phase 2 that would adversely impact the environmental conditions.
+- The applicant demonstrates that no activities likely occurred on the site since the Phase I and Phase II that would adversely impact the environmental conditions.

 Brownfields funds may be used for brownfield redevelopment or associated environmental remediation activities.
 Grant funds may typically be used for the following activities:

 - The environmental investigation, remediation or monitoring of the site

 - The removal of hazardous waste containers

 - Soil removal, capping, barrier installation and vapor intrusion systems